 A healthcare dashboard is a modern analytics tool to monitor healthcare KPIs in a dynamic and interactive way.
 A common example is a hospital KPI dashboard, that enables healthcare professionals to access important patient statistics in real-time to increase the overall hospital performance and patient satisfaction.

-A centralised healthcare dashboard can be a great ally in the efficient management of your establishment as it will help you identify where the work is bottle-necking or what kind of trends you can determine over time, adapting that way the assignment of your resources.
+A centralised healthcare dashboard can be a great ally in the efficient management of your establishment as it will help you identify where the work is bottle-necking or what kind of trends you can determine over time, adapting that way the assignment of your resources, and generating sustainable development.

 This hospital KPI dashboard will give you the big picture you need when running such a complex facility.
 Giving you the principal metrics on the major category you need, you can track the patients your hospital welcomed over a certain period of time, how much their treatments cost or how long they had to wait in the emergency room before seeing a doctor.
 This dashboard also breaks down for you the trends of incoming and outcoming patients per division, from surgery to cardiology, and how long it took them to see a specialist of the respective category.